sinedied/articles/articles/angular/ng-lite/ng-lite-1.md

 A lot of complaints I heard when starting with Angular are about the sheer amount of files you get even on simple apps.
 When looking at the default starter template you get from Angular CLI's `ng new` command, it's true that it can be a bit overwhelming if you're not used to it.

 But it doesn't have to *always* be that way.
-In this article, we'll explore how we can a smaller and simpler template that's also easier to grasp for beginners, following the [YAGNI principle](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it).
+In this article, we'll explore how we can create a smaller and simpler template that's also easier to grasp for beginners, following the [YAGNI principle](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it).

+> **Note:** what we'll discuss here doesn't aim to be a new universal starter to replace the default one for *all use cases*, but rather an experiment on how it's possible to make things simpler.

 ## Getting prepared